Treating a blocked airway

 - Laser therapy

 - Freezing the tumour with a cold probe (cryotherapy)

 - Light sensitising treatment (photodynamic therapy) - this is not common

 If your airway is being squashed closed by pressure from outside it, your doctor may be able to use a tube called a stent to hold it open.
 Some stents are rigid, plastic tubes.
 The type of stent used most often to keep an airway open looks like a tiny umbrella.
 The doctor puts it into your airway under general anaesthetic.

 Sometimes people with lung cancer develop a blockage or narrowing of one of the main airways – the left or right bronchus.
 The narrowing can make it hard to breathe and may be caused by a tumour growing in the windpipe or airway.
 Or it may be due to pressure from a tumour outside the airway.
 There are several ways of treating breathlessness caused by a blockage.
 You may have one or more of the following treatments.

 Remember that there are many causes of breathlessness.
 It is not always caused by a blocked airway or by cancer.
 Do check with your doctor if your breathing changes.
 You may have a chest infection and need a course of antibiotics.

 This is often used to treat a blocked airway.
 You can have external beam radiotherapy (given from outside the body), or internal radiotherapy.
 Internal radiotherapy for lung cancer is also called brachytherapy or endobronchial radiotherapy.
 You have internal radiotherapy through a tube put down your windpipe (bronchoscope).
-There is detailed information about external and internal radiotherapy for lung cancer in this section.

 A laser is a very powerful and hot beam of light.
 It can be used to burn away a tumour.
 The laser does not get rid of the tumour completely.
 But the treatment helps to relieve breathlessness by clearing the airway.
 You usually have this treatment under strong sedation or a general anaesthetic.